Thinking About a New Scope? Think Big!

 Latest News & Updates

 This is the ultimate atlas for deep sky observers.
 9.5 limiting mag, common names, Abell planetaries, Hickson galaxy groups, Arp galaxies, Barnard's dark nebulae and many other catalogs, depicts double stars according to their separation, position angle, and magnitude difference, stars with exoplanets, all the cool stuff visible in moderate to large telescopes.
 And the field edition is waterproof too!

-I sell this atlas to Obsession owners at 40% discount.
-Non Obsession owners can purchase the atlas at 25% of the cover price.
+I sell this atlas to Obsession owners at 40% off the cover price.
+Non Obsession owners can purchase the atlas at 25% off the cover price.
 For complete info please see www.deepskyatlas.com.
-To order your copy (field edition only) please send me an email.
+To order your copy (waterproof field edition only) please send me an email.